Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-administration-api.markdown

 parent: admin-tools.html
 ---

 The Admin API provides a way to administer and monitor all of XAP services and components using a simple API.
-The API provides information and the ability to operate on the currently running [XAP Agent](../overview/the-runtime-environment.html#gsa), [XAP Manager](../overview/the-runtime-environment.html#gsm), [XAP Container](../overview/the-runtime-environment.html#gsc), [Lookup Service](../overview/the-runtime-environment.html#lus), [Processing Unit](./the-processing-unit-overview.html) and Spaces.
+The API provides information and the ability to operate on the currently running [XAP Agent](../overview/the-runtime-environment.html#gsa), [XAP Manager](../overview/the-runtime-environment.html#gsm), [XAP Container](../overview/the-runtime-environment.html#gsc), [Lookup Service](../overview/the-runtime-environment.html#lus), Processing Unit, and Spaces.

 **Dependencies**